Loopring/protocols/docs/fee-design.md

 - Fees can be payed to any addresses, as long as the miner gets its requested fee percentage on every fee payment
 - Fees should be payed in one of the fee payment methods listed in the requirments
 - Orders can never be settled at amounts higher than calculated by the loopring protocol.
-- Fee amounts should be less than 100% of the amount of tokens bought/sold.
+- Fee amounts should be less than 100% of the number of tokens bought/sold.
 - If orders should be done in fixed units, the fee payments should keep the buy/sell amounts intact
 - To give value to the LRC token, all fee contracts should still provide a benefit by using LRC.
 Maybe we could force at least paying a certain percentage of all fees in LRC (not sure about the economics of this)?